Beta-23/Intro-Meteor/README.md

  * Meteor allows you to **develop in one language**, JavaScript, in all environments: application server, web browser, and mobile device.

  * Meteor uses data on the wire, meaning the server sends data, not HTML, and the client renders it.
 (Other words: Meteor maintains state via DDP i.e sockets.
-A simple protocol for fetching structured data from a server, and receiving live updates when that data changes.)
+Distributed Data Protocol is a simple protocol for fetching structured data from a server, and receiving live updates when that data changes.)

  * Meteor **embraces the ecosystem**, bringing the best parts of the extremely active JavaScript community to you in a careful and considered way.